Dennis-Rudiger/twin-thrift/README.md

 Open http://localhost:3000

 ### WhatsApp order flow
-- The cart "WhatsApp to order" button opens WhatsApp Web on desktop or WhatsApp app on mobile with a prefilled message.
+- The cart "WhatsApp to order" button opens the WhatsApp app (desktop via api.whatsapp.com, mobile via wa.me) with a prefilled message.
 - If the message doesn’t prefill, use the "Copy message" button and paste it into WhatsApp.

 ### Troubleshooting (Windows)